 Ivy’s official diagnosis motivated me to rapidly transition from survival mode into actively seeking a way to radically improve my daughter’s long-term quality of life.
 Through extensive research I found Stem Cell Therapy.

 I connected with Dr. Todd McAllister, Executive Director of the Amnion Foundation, a non-profit public stem cell bank in North Carolina and also Hulet Smith, an Occupational Therapist and Chief Executive Officer of RehabMart in Atlanta.
 Mr. Smith also has a daughter with Cerebral Palsy and has achieved remarkable results through combined efforts with other specialists, using therapies and treatments that are not currently available through the NHS in the UK.
 Dr. McAllister subsequently connected me with Dr. Joanne Kurtzberg from Carolinas Cord Blood Bank, who is also Director and Chief Scientific & Medical Officer at Duke University in North Carolina.
-Dr. Kurtzberg is currently enroling patients for her next clinical trial, which is an Allogenic, Cord Blood, Stem Cell Clinical Trial for children with Cerebral Palsy.
-Ivy is currently going through the enrolment process at this time.
+Ivy has officially been accepted into Dr. Kurtzberg's upcoming clinical trial, which is an Allogenic, Cord Blood, Stem Cell Clinical Trial for children with Cerebral Palsy.

 Becoming A Patient / Parent Advocate.

 In May 2017, I took my first big steps on a new path, to become a Patient / Parent Advocate for Cerebral Palsy.
 I was invited to speak at the ‘World Advanced Therapies & Regenerative Medicine Congress’ in London, where I contributed a presentation as a panel member alongside Dr. Kurtzberg, Dr. McAllister and Hulet Smith, OT.
 I have been invited to return as a speaker in 2018.